WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

-- ACKNOWLEDGEMENT: We would like to thank Paul Winwood, G8KIG, Zhenxing han, N6HAN and Wei Cheng, AG6AQ for their contributions to refine and refactor DX FT8 Firmware as well
+- ACKNOWLEDGEMENT: We would like to thank Paul Winwood, G8KIG, Zhenxing han, N6HAN and Wei Cheng, AG6AQ for their contributions to develop and refactor DX FT8 Firmware

   as adding new features and cleaning the code.